 I’ve written many things where in the process passion fails or I realize I’ve been lying to myself and manufacturing a false sentiment.
 These broken relationships should all find the wastebasket, but sometimes they don’t.
 Looking for proof of a relationship I’ll sometimes, maybe often, accept something rather than stand with the loneliness of nothing.
 I’ll accept the scorpion my wicked daddy offers me instead of a fish.
 God forbid I become satisfied with that, but sometimes it’s a long time between authentic experiences, real passion.

 David Vardeman is a native of Iowa and a graduate of Indiana University Southeast and the University of Iowa Writers’ Workshop.
 His short fiction has appeared in Little Patuxent Review, Writing Tomorrow, Sand: Berlin’s English Literary Journal, Whiskey Island, Printer’s Devil Review, Dukool, Five:2:One, Mystery Weekly, Chariton Review, and various online journals.
-An Angel of Sodom (forthcoming from River Boat Books, 2019) is his first novel.
+An Angel of Sodom (corona/samizdat) is his first book.

 George Salis is the author of Sea Above, Sun Below (River Boat Books / corona/samizdat).
 His fiction is featured in The Dark, Black Dandy, Zizzle Literary Magazine, House of Zolo, Three Crows Magazine, and elsewhere.
 His criticism has appeared in Isacoustic, Atticus Review, and The Tishman Review, and his science article on the mechanics of natural evil was featured in Skeptic.
 He is currently working on an encyclopedic novel titled Morphological Echoes.
 He has taught in Bulgaria, China, and Poland.
 Find him on Facebook, Goodreads, Instagram (@george.salis), and at www.GeorgeSalis.com.